MaciejPiernik/ibd/README.md

 I just found the [ARCHS4 database](https://maayanlab.cloud/archs4/index.html), which contains over 130k samples of human gene expression, all uniformly processed!

 ## Roadmap

+### Side quest
+- The hydrogen peroxide hypothesis of UC

 ### Next steps
 - More work on normalization!!!